 What Is Light?

 Light is an electromagnetic wave and is transverse in nature.
 It is emitted in the vibrating electric field.
-Thus, the light photons in light waves vibrate in all orientation and are called Unpolarised light beam/waves.
+Thus, the light photons in light waves vibrate in all orientations and are called Unpolarised light beams/waves.
 Confining their orientation (the plane of vibration) to a single plane is called Polarisation.
 The light thus got is polarised light.
 This can be achieved by natural phenomena like reflection, refraction, and scattering or artificial methods.
 In short “Confining the plane of vibration of a light photon to single plane using the principle of scattering of light” is called the Polarisation of light by Scattering.

 Figure: The plane of vibration of light before and after polarisation